-That’s especially true for professional engineers responsible for a building's design and safety.
-It also applies to architects who work on large-scale construction projects.
+It’s a risk faced by many design professionals, such as engineers who are responsible for a building’s design and safety, and architects who work on large-scale construction projects.

-1. Your client claims you made a mistake
+1. A client claims you made a mistake

-Before you argue that you’re always careful about your work, consider the number of calculations one project might take your engineering firm.
-Then multiply that by the number of clients who depend on your services.
-You can see how quickly the odds of an error increases.
+Before you argue that you’re always careful about your work, consider the number of calculations your engineering firm makes on just one project.
+Multiply that by your number of clients and you’ll see how vulnerable you are to making a mistake.

-Architect and engineer liability insurance is essential, but it's better to stay out of court entirely.
+That’s why architect and engineer liability insurance is essential — but it's better to stay out of court entirely.
 To help avoid mistakes, check your math.
-If you can, ask a colleague to review your projects and your calculations.
+If you can, ask a colleague to review your projects and calculations.

-This may add to your timeline and budget, but it's well worth it when you consider the alternative.
+This may add to your timeline and budget, but it's well worth it when considering the alternative.

 2. A client accuses you of architect or engineer negligence